Who We Are

 Dr. Tina Kendall

-is Principal Lecturer in Film & Media.
+is Associate Professor of Film & Media.
 Her research addresses questions of negative affect, violence, and spectatorship in contemporary cinema and media.

 Her current research project focuses on boredom and the attention economy of twenty-first-century media.